jonathanscholtes/azure-ai-foundry-agentic-workshop/docs/notebooks.md

-## Explore Sample Notebooks
+## 🚀 Explore Sample Notebooks

-The sample notebooks demonstrate **vector search**, **semantic retrieval**, and **Agentic AI patterns** using **Azure AI Foundry** and **Azure AI Search**.

-These examples showcase how to build intelligent applications grounded in enterprise data using retrieval-augmented generation (RAG) and agent-based workflows.
+These notebooks show how to build intelligent, agent-powered applications using **Azure AI Foundry**, **Azure AI Search**, and the **Azure AI Agent Service**.
+You’ll explore:

+- 🔍 **Vector Search** & **RAG** for grounding responses
+- 🤖 **Agentic AI** with **LangGraph** for orchestrating workflows
+- 🔗 **OpenAPI** integration for real-time actions
+- 🧭 **Tracing** for step-by-step visibility into agent behavior

+From simple chat agents to complex, multi-step interactions, these examples help you deliver smart, context-aware AI—fast.

 ---

-### Optional: Set Up VS Code Container on Azure AI Foundry
+###  Optional: Enhance Your Dev Experience with a VS Code Container

-To run the notebooks on your Azure AI Foundry compute instance, you can optionally set up a VS Code container for a more integrated development experience.
+You can run these notebooks directly on your Azure AI Foundry compute instance.
+For a more integrated development experience, spin up a **VS Code dev container** inside your project.
+This gives you a fully configured environment with built-in support for the Azure AI CLI, preloaded dependencies, and seamless GitHub integration.

-#### Steps:
+#### Quick Start:

-1. In your **Azure AI Project**, navigate to **Templates** and select **VS Code Compute**.
+1. In your **Azure AI Project**, go to **Templates** and select **VS Code Compute**.
-2. Ensure your compute instance is running, then click **Set up Container**.
+2. Start your compute instance and click **Set up Container**.

-   > ⚠️ This setup may take a few minutes to complete.
+   > ⏳ This setup may take a few minutes to complete.

 ![setup container](../media/template-setup.png)

-3. Once the container is ready, you’ll see a **Ready** status indicator.
+3. Once it’s ready, you’ll see a green **Ready** status.

 ![container ready](../media/template-ready.png)

-4. To launch VS Code in the browser, use the dropdown menu and select the **Web** option.
+4. From the dropdown menu, launch **VS Code (Web)** to open your dev container right in the browser.

 ![container launch](../media/container-vs-code-web.png)

 ---